WandaVision: Agatha All Along

 By October 2021, a "dark comedy" spin-off series was in development with Hahn returning to reprise her role as Agatha Harkness and Schaeffer returning as writer and executive producer.
 Schaeffer, who serves as showrunner, also directed episodes of the series, along with Gandja Monteiro and Rachel Goldberg.
 Hahn's involvement was part of a larger deal with Marvel Studios to reprise her role in series and films.
 Marvel Studios officially announced the series in November 2021.
 Other actors reprising their WandaVision roles include Ford, Rupp, Payton, Lengel, Ali, Glick, Forbes, and Peters, starring alongside Joe Locke, Sasheer Zamata, Ali Ahn, Maria Dizzia, Paul Adelstein, Miles Gutierrez-Riley, Okwui Okpokwasili, Patti LuPone, and Aubrey Plaza.
 Rupp described the series as the second season of WandaVision.
 Agatha All Along premiered in September 2024.

 VisionQuest

 By October 2022, a second spin-off series centered on Bettany's Vision was in development, titled Vision Quest, with Bettany starring and Schaeffer set as head writer.
 Schaeffer was no longer developing Vision Quest by May 2024, due to her focus on Agatha All Along, and Marvel Studios hired Terry Matalas to redevelop the series and serve as its showrunner; Bettany was confirmed to still be reprising his role.
-James Spader reprises his role as Ultron from Avengers: Age of Ultron.
-VisionQuest is scheduled to premiere in late 2026.
+Describing the relationship to the other two series, Matalas said VisionQuest was more of a sequel to WandaVision, while touching on some elements from Agatha All Along.
+Bettany stars alongside James Spader, Ruaridh Mollica, Todd Stashwick, T'Nia Miller, Lauren Morais, Orla Brady, Diane Morgan, Polly Frame, Henry Lewis, Jonathan Sayer, Emily Hampshire, and James D'Arcy, many of whom portray the human forms of various AIs and robots in the MCU.
+VisionQuest is scheduled to premiere in October 2026.